joepdooper/ivy/README.md

 #### 5. Login and update your profile

+**Accessing the backend**

+To access the "backend" for the first time, follow these steps:

+1. Navigate to `yourserver.com/admin/login` (user icon)
-To access your account, navigate to `yourserver.com/admin/login` and use the credentials `admin@localhost.test` and `00000`.
-Upon successful login, you will be directed to your profile page, where you can modify your email address.
+2. Use the credentials `admin@localhost.test` and `00000`
+3. Upon successful login, you will be directed to the profile page with *super_admin* rights

+**Changing email and password**

-To change your password, open the `.env` file and update it with your email credentials.
-After making the changes, proceed to `yourserver.com/admin/logout` to log out, and then go to `yourserver.com/admin/reset` to initiate the password reset process.
+To change your password and email, open the `.env` file and update it with your email credentials.

+If you've modified the .env file, follow these additional steps:

+1. Proceed to `yourserver.com/admin/profile` (user icon)
+2. Change the default email address to your preferred one to initiate the email address change process
+3. After successfully changing your email address, go to `yourserver.com/admin/logout` to log out (logout icon)
+4. Finally, navigate to `yourserver.com/admin/reset` to initiate the password reset process